 Can I use CATO?

-With the advent of digital technology for quite a while now, it has become desirable for banks, financial institutions, corporates or even individuals to upload files and returns online, in keeping with secured transactions and compliance.
-This saves time, resource investment and has become mandatory too.
-HMRC has introduced a simple online accounts filing tool in place of downloading a Corporate Tax (CT) form called Company Accounts and Tax Online (CATO), can be accessed with a company’s own unique credentials which can be directly passed on to their accountant, who will then file the returns with ease.
+CATO – With the advent of digital technology for quite a while now, it has become desirable for banks, financial institutions, corporates or even individuals to upload files and returns online, keeping secured transactions and compliance.
+This saves time and resource investment and has become mandatory too.
+HMRC has introduced a simple online accounts filing tool in place of downloading a Corporate Tax (CT) form called Company Accounts and Tax Online (CATO), which can be accessed with a company’s unique credentials, which can be directly passed on to their accountant, who will then file the returns with ease.

-Although this is a boon for most organizations, there are restrictions and rules that companies have to comply by before being able to use this service.
-In order to understand better, let us briefly look at the requirements of CT online filing, before we go into the criteria for companies who cannot use CATO (HMRC’s free filing service), for a better understanding:
+Although this is a boon for most organizations, there are restrictions and rules that companies have to comply with before being able to use this service.
+In order to understand better, let us briefly look at the requirements of CT online filing before we go into the criteria for companies who cannot use CATO (HMRC’s free filing service), for a better understanding:

 From 1st April 2011, companies were required to file their corporate tax returns electronically for all AP’s that ended on or after 1st April 2010, using HMRC CT Online Services.